 The Paperless Policy which is powered by the Ghana Community Network Service Limited (GCNET), is a single-window platform designed for processing trade transactions and customs clearances.

-The policy which is officially known as the National Paperless Port Operations was introduced by the Vice President, Dr. Mahamudu Bawumia to facilitate the clearing of goods at Ghana ports through the use of automation systems.
+The policy which is officially known as the National Paperless Port Operations was introduced by the Vice President, Dr. Mahamudu Bawumia to facilitate the clearing of goods at Ghana ports through the use of a single window automation system.

 However, implementation of the paperless port clearing system which officially kicked-off on September 1, 2017, was greeted with challenges ranging from poor organization to inadequate education.
 A development which sparked protests among clearing agents at the Tema Port.